Application Guard for Office for admins

 - Windows: Windows 10 Enterprise edition, Client Build version 2004 (20H1) build 19041 or later.
 All versions of Windows 11 are supported.

 - Office: Microsoft 365 Apps with build 16.0.13530.10000 or later.
-For Current Channel and Monthly Enterprise Channel installations, this equals to version 2011.
+For Current Channel and Monthly Enterprise Channel installations, this version is equivalent to 2011.
 For Semi-Annual Enterprise Channel and Semi-Annual Enterprise Channel (Preview), the minimum version is 2108 or later.
 Both 32-bit and 64-bit versions are supported.

 - Update package: Windows 10 cumulative monthly security update KB4571756